JULIAN

 BEVERLEY/FROIDMONT,

-that is only partial, published in both Latin and French.
-But the story
+partial, published in both Latin and French.
+But the

 he monk